Tubal ligation: Bipolar coagulation

 This method uses electric current to cauterize sections of the fallopian tube, with or without subsequent division of the tube.
 The ten year pregnancy rate is estimated at 6.3 to 24.8 pregnancies per 1000 procedures performed, and the ectopic pregnancy rate is estimated at 17.1 per 1000 procedures performed.

 Monopolar coagulation

 This method uses electric current to cauterize the tube, but also allows radiating current to further damage the tubes as it spreads from the coagulation site.
 The tubes may also be transected after cauterization.
 The ten year pregnancy rate is estimated at 7.5 pregnancies per 1000 procedures performed.

 Tubal clip

 This method uses a tubal clip (Filshie clip or Hulka clip) to permanently clip the fallopian tubes shut.
-Once applied and fastened, the clip blocks movement of eggs from the ovary to the uterus.
+Once applied and fastened, the clip blocks sperm and eggs from meeting in the fallopian tube.
 The ten year pregnancy rate is estimated at 36.5 pregnancies per 1000 procedures performed, and the ectopic pregnancy rate is estimated at 8.5 per 1000 procedures performed.